Elaborate Underground Base

 - Speaking of decommissioned bunkers and missile silos, there's a real estate company specialising in such properties.

-- After the First World War, the French built the Maginot Line on their border with Germany, a chain of defensive fortifications connected by underground tunnels with bunkers and living facilities.
+- After the First World War, the French built the Maginot Line on their border with Germany, a chain of defensive fortifications, most of which are underground, connected by underground tunnels with bunkers and living facilities.
 It was an amazing feat of construction.
 And ever after, people have caricatured it by pointing out that the Germans went around it—which is true but misleading, because that was the purpose of the Maginot Line.

 - For contrast, Britain had Kelvedon Hatch Nuclear Bunker, a base for the nation's power structure hidden beneath a nondescript house.
 Apparently, it was active until 1992 (but only ever activated once: not for a nuclear crisis but for the poll tax riots).
 This site has pictures of it.
 It's now a tourist attraction and the real command centre is somewhere secret.